103 Energy Management with IoT

 Smart Meters

+Smart meters are IoT devices that provide detailed energy usage to both users and utility companies.
+They let you track energy use in real-time.
 For Example, British Gas rolled out smart meters to its customers.
-They enable them to monitor their energy usage in real time.
-This initiative helped customers reduce their energy bills by an average of 10%.
+They enable them to monitor their energy usage in real-time.

 Energy-Efficient Buildings

 For Example, The Edge building in Amsterdam is known as one of the greenest buildings in the world.
 They use IoT to manage energy consumption.
 Sensors throughout the building monitor temperature, lighting, and occupancy, automatically adjusting systems to maintain optimal energy use.
-This has resulted in a 70% reduction in energy consumption compared to traditional office buildings.

 Renewable Energy Integration